eecs280staff/tutorials/docs/setup_remotessh.md

 ## Troubleshooting
-If you are suddenly unable to connect, you can try deleting the VSCode server files.
-Sometimes the files that VSCode drops onto the remote host don't get cleaned up properly and it tries to reuse an unreachable remote server.
+If you are suddenly unable to connect, you can try deleting the VS Code server files.
+Sometimes the files that VS Code drops onto the remote host don't get cleaned up properly and it tries to reuse an unreachable remote server.
 SSH into CAEN and execute the following:

 ```console
 $ ssh armaanr@login.engin.umich.edu